 In situations where the targeted drug is prescribed, doctors are notified of lower-cost generics and preferred brands.
 If the doctor approves, the cost-effective medication is dispensed.
 If the doctor disapproves, a coverage review is initiated.
-If the coverage review is approved, the member is responsible for the Plan's normal coinsurance (see page 74).
+If the coverage review is approved, the member is responsible for the Plan's normal coinsurance (see Covered medications and supplies on page 77).
 If the coverage review is denied, the member is responsible for the full cost of the drug.
 If the member does not first obtain the Plan's approval, they will pay the full cost of the drug.
 If approval is obtained after filling the prescription, the member may be reimbursed for any amount they paid minus their normal coinsurance.
 Coverage reviews can be initiated by the member, pharmacist, or doctor by calling Express Scripts at 855-315-8527.